Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.35 Class Components vs. Functional Components/README.md

 Classes are not called like functions, so they do not have parentheses.
 This class must extend the `Component` class from the React module.
 This inheritance turns your class into a React Component.

 To render content inside this component, you must add your code inside a `render()` method.
 This approach requires a few extra lines of code but results in the same output as functional components.

+## State Management with Class Components

+Historically, the main reason developers converted functional components into class components was to manage state.
+According to React's documentation on State and Lifecycle, using state required converting functions into classes.

+Let's look at a simple counter app example using a class component.
+This component has a single button that increases the count when clicked.

+In this example, the class component renders an `h1` and a button.
+When the button is clicked, it calls an `increase()` function.
+This function calls the pre-built `setState` method to update the state object with new values.

+This approach works similarly to using Hooks but involves more boilerplate code.
+It can be harder to reason about, especially when state management is scattered across multiple components.
+Additionally, it requires binding methods and can become complicated when reusing state functionality across components.